Internal link optimization is a must if you want your website to rank in Google's search results.

 This keeps your site architecture clear and makes navigation much easier.

-Creating topic clusters through internal linking
+4. Create topic clusters through internal linking

 One great way to optimize your internal linking strategy is through topic clusters.